What is the best wood to burn in a fireplace?

 Unseasoned or “wet” wood will not burn as efficiently or cleanly and can cause creosote buildup in a chimney, creating a fire hazard.
 Therefore, when choosing wood to burn, go for seasoned hardwood!

-Where to Find Good Burning Wood in the Bay Area
+Where to Find Best Wood to Burn in the Bay Area

 When buying wood to burn, there are several factors to keep in mind: what type of wood, what size, and what quality.
 The best wood for burning in the Bay Area is dry, seasoned hardwood.
 It should have been cut and split for at least six months to a year and should have an average moisture content of 15-20%.
 Seasoned wood is dry to the touch, may have loose bark and splits or cracks in ends, and should feel lightweight for its size.